clock icon

 Flexible automation is commonly used in high-mix, low-volume production, where the same equipment is used to produce various products with various production lines and different configurations.

-Smart factories are digitized manufacturing facilities that use automating processes, connected devices, artificial intelligence, innovative machinery, and production systems to collect and share data continuously for all manufacturing processes.
+Smart factories are manufacturing facilities that use automated machinery, connected devices, artificial intelligence, and digitized production systems to collect and share data continuously across all manufacturing processes.

 This automatic data entry is then used to inform decisions to improve processes and address any issues that may arise.
 These factories use advanced process automation technologies such as Artificial Intelligence (AI) and Machine Learning to analyze data, drive automated processes, and learn as they go.[1][4]